 If you want to explore Tara, you will have to make your (at times slippery, always uneven) way up to the summit of the hill.
 From here, it is said at least, you are able to see no less than 25% of the Irish mainland.
 On a clear day you will believe this, on many another day it'll seem a very exaggerated claim.
 But it is not the view we came for, is it?

 A short distance north again you will just be able to make out a long, narrow, almost rectangular earthwork, almost like a highway leading to Tara.
-It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here, so first impressions might be bearer to the truth - it may have been a ceremonial avenue approaching the main site.
-It certainly feels that way if you walk up the middle of "Banqueting Hall", uphill and towards Cormac's House.
+It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here (as opposed to the hall that was at Emain Macha near Armagh), so first impressions might be much nearer to the truth - it may have been a ceremonial avenue approaching the main site.
+It certainly feels that way if you walk up the middle of the "Banqueting Hall", uphill and towards Cormac's House.

 Further earthworks like the Sloping Trenches, Gráinne's Fort, and Laoghaire's Fort can be found at the Hill of Tara, all are signposted.
-As is the Rath Maeve a few hundred metres south, and a Holy Well you pass on the way there.
+As is the massive ringfort known as Rath Maeve a few hundred meters south, and a Holy Well you pass on the way there.
 There also is a Wishing Tree, but that is another story.

 The Church (and Visitor Centre)